 Message from the Principal

-Our aim at Wikwemikong Junior School is to build a great foundation, filled with solid and memorable skills that they will use when transitioning from our school to Wikwemikong Pontiac School.
+Our aim at the Wikwemikong Junior School is to build a great foundation, filled with solid and memorable skills that your children will use when transitioning from our school to the Wikwemikong Pontiac School.
 We pride ourselves because we are a school where our traditions-culture-language are important in our daily lives.
 We respect diversity and remain respectful towards all our students.
 Our school motto is: A Family of Learning is a Great Place to Learn.
-To this end, I can wholeheartedly say that all staff at Wikwemikong Jr. School are committed to provide your child with a challenging, rewarding and culturally-sensitive curriculum delivered in a safe, positive and caring environment.
+To this end, I can wholeheartedly say that our team members here at the Junior School are committed to provide your child with a challenging, rewarding and culturally sensitive curriculum delivered in a safe, positive and caring home-like environment.

-The curriculum at the Wikwemikong Junior School is delivered to the highest standards possible, while reflecting our unique identity as Anishinabe people.
-At the Board level, this is accomplished through supporting Collaborative Inquiry in general, to providing release time to teachers and to making resources available unique to our community, with the ongoing help of our valuable Wiikwemkoong Anishnaabemowin Kinoomaagwin department, our elders, our language keepers.
+Unique this year, the Wikwemikong Junior School is delivering to the highest standards possible, while reflecting our unique identity as Anishinaabe people of Wikwemikong.
+At all levels, we will be incorporating Anishnaabemowin continually and to provide release time for teachers, and to make more language resources available to them, with the ongoing help of our valuable Wiikwemkoong Anishnaabemowin Kinoomaagwin department, our elders, our language keepers.

 Naahwhoo – Aambee, Maatcha taa daa!

 Mon – Friday: 9:00 a.m. – 3:00 p.m.

 1st Wed. of each month: 9:00 a.m. – 2:00 p.m.